laelise/4i-explainer/README.md

 **Export SVG** downloads whatever is currently on screen, with the slider positions baked in.
 SVG opens natively in Illustrator, Inkscape, and Affinity with every path and text object still editable — so you can export the elution step at three different slider settings and restyle them into a figure panel.

-## Editing it

-Everything lives in `index.html`.
-The parts you're most likely to want:

-- `const AUTHOR` — near the top of the `<script>`.
-Your name and affiliation for the About panel.
-- `const CELL_OUTLINE` and `const NUC` — the cell geometry.
-Protein positions are solved against these at load time, so you can reshape the cell and nothing will poke through a membrane.
-- `const STEPS` — the step list.
-Each entry holds its own copy, chemistry block, and bond ledger.
-- `const MARKERS` — the marker chips that light up as rounds accumulate.

 ## About the method